catseye/Parc/README.md

 is or is not in the language, yes?
 So, there are more extended versions here too.

+(Before getting to the extended versions, I want to highlight one thing, which is that the choice operator in Parc is _ordered choice_, as used in e.g. PEG parsers.
+This is arguably less mathematically nice than the _non-deterministic choice_ used in e.g. context-free grammars, but it is unarguably simpler to implement.)

 ### `ParcSt`

 An extension that adds state to the parser, making it a _stateful parser_,